The Inspire Team

 Angelique is a Speech-Language Pathologist originally from Greenville, South Carolina.
 She earned her Bachelor of Arts in Public Health from the University of South Carolina in 2021 and her Master of Science in Speech-Language Pathology in 2023.

 Lindsay is a Speech-Language Pathologist originally from North Carolina.
-She earned her Bachelor of Arts in Psychology with a minor in Linguistics from North Carolina State University prior to earning her Master of Arts from the University of North Carolina at Greensboro.
-Lindsay’s clinical interests include treating pediatric feeding and swallowing disorders, early language, speech sounds, orofacial myofunctional disorders, oral sensory-motor skills, and difficulties related to infant feeding including bottle feeding, bottle refusal, and transition to solids.
-She also has valuable experience and knowledge in working with the cleft lip and palate population.
+She earned her Bachelor of Arts in Psychology with a minor in Linguistics from North Carolina State University before completing her Master of Arts in Speech-Language Pathology from the University of North Carolina at Greensboro.

 Haleigh Schaller